-Geotechnical Engineer Resume: Examples and Tips
+Geotechnical Engineer Resume Examples & Templates

 A geotechnical engineer investigates and analyzes sites to evaluate their suitability for a construction project.
 They use advanced scientific and mathematical engineering principles to figure out the impact of geological formations on construction projects and advise civil and structural engineers, architects and construction personnel.
 A bachelor’s degree in civil engineering with a specialty in geotechnical engineering is required, along with strong communication and critical thinking skills.